rdonalson/Financial-Planner-Forecast-Ledger/README.md

 The UI and API are being hosted on the Azure Cloud.
 The DAL is Entity Framework Core 3.1, designed in a Code First approach.

-ABSTRACT This Application enables You to keep your checking or saving account solvent out to any future point in time.
+ABSTRACT: This Application enables You to keep your checking or saving account solvent out to any future point in time.
 You enter expenses and gratuities with a starting amount, then by entering a time frame, you can easily see a total by end of that time frame.
 These calculated items can be displayed in either a graphic or ledger format.

 Demo on Azure: https://fpng-ui.azurewebsites.net/home
   * Login: bbusby@rdonalson.onmicrosoft.com